NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
-Ph.D. in Computer Science, assistant professor at the University of Oviedo and Machine Learning researcher 🤖.
-My research primarily focuses on the diagnosis and prognosis of systems with limited data for decision-making.
-This has allowed me to work on various fields and problems including Atrial Fibrillation, fPET images from patients in coma, Li-ion Batteries, Aircraft Engines, Industrial Fans, and Urban Regulation.
-I have a special interest in developing models that are transparent, easily interpretable, and accessible to non-experts in ML/AI.
-As an educator, I aim to convey my enthusiasm to students and provide them with the necessary tools to discover and pursue their own goals.
+My research focuses on maximizing the potential of Machine Learning, particularly in scenarios with limited data, to predict outcomes and support decision-making in monitoring systems.
+This includes applications across both biomedical and industrial domains.
+In the **biomedical field**, I have worked on problems such as <ins>arrhythmia</ins> detection and classification, as well as the analysis of <ins>X-ray</ins> images and <ins>functional PET</ins> images from patients in deep coma.
+In the **industrial domain**, my work has included monitoring and prognostics for <ins>lithium-ion batteries</ins>, <ins>aircraft engines</ins>, and <ins>industrial fans</ins>.
+I have a particular interest in developing ML models that are not only robust and effective but also interpretable and accessible to non-experts, ensuring their practical utility across diverse applications.
+As an educator, my goal is to inspire students through enthusiasm for the field while equipping them with the skills and tools to define and achieve their own aspirations.

 💬  Feel free to reach out to me if you are interested in my research, looking for colaboration, or just for some interesting discussion.<br>
 ✉️  You can shoot me a message at costanahuel@uniovi.es or any of my other social networks, I'll try to respond as soon as I can!